Summer Undergraduate Program in Biomedical Ethics Research

 To be eligible, students must be currently enrolled in an undergraduate degree program.
-Graduating seniors also are eligible to apply.
 Students must have the authorization to work and remain in the United States without Mayo Clinic visa sponsorship.
 All students must pass a background check and a post-offer placement assessment before their start date.

 The successful applicants must be:

 - Committed to pursuing a career in which they plan to engage in topics in biomedical ethics.

 - Highly motivated to learn new research methods.